Perturbative diagonalization for time-dependent strong interactions: Multi-level effects

-{\it Multi-level effects}: To investigate the effect of higher excitations in time-dependent settings, we next consider a multi-level generalization of the Rabi model by replacing the qubit with a Kerr oscillator, $H_{0} = \omega_b \hat{b}^\dagger\hat{b}\; - K(\hat{b}^\dagger\hat{b})^2$.
-The time-dependent transverse coupling between a Kerr and linear resonator is described by ${V(t) = g(t) (b+b^{\dagger})(a+a^{\dagger})}$.
+To investigate the effect of higher excitations in time-dependent settings, we next consider a multi-level generalization of the Rabi model by replacing the qubit with a Kerr oscillator.
 The Kerr oscillator provides an economical way to study the perturbative corrections for the case of a multi-frequency spectrum, while introducing only one additional parameter (anharmonicity $K$, with $K > 0$ assumed) to the problem.
 Further, it attracts considerable theoretical and practical interest since, besides being a canonical example of a nonlinear quantum optical system, it forms the cornerstone of many quantum information platforms using Josephson junction-based superconducting circuits \cite{Koch2007,Zhang2017,Andersen2020}.